Antoinette’s taxidermy installations and photographs provide

 The concepts of memento mori continue to influence her current body of work, giving the pieces an awareness of a quiet and sometimes sinister suspense, while maintaining a whimsical aesthetic.

-Antoinette is a member of the Australasian Institute of Anatomical Sciences, and has been a member of the New Zealand Taxidermy Association since 2015, attending workshops taken by World Taxidermy Championship award winners Mike Orthober, Dale Manning, and Wendy Christensen.
-She also trained with Pete Wells of Wildmount Taxidermy in 2018.
+Antoinette has attended workshops taken by World Taxidermy Championship award winners Mike Orthober, Dale Manning, and Wendy Christensen.
+She also trained with Peter Wells of Wildmount Taxidermy in 2018.
 In 2021 she attended online tuition with Allis Markham of Prey Taxidermy, and presented her talk 'What's so ethical about ethical taxidermy' at TEDxPipitea.

 If you would like updates on what Antoinette's been up to in the studio join the mailing list here